ratschlab/dpsom/README.md

 #### Training the model

-Once the data is saved in `data/eICU_data.csv` the entire model can be trained using:
+Once the data is saved in `data/eICU_data.csv`, the entire model can be trained using:

 `python TempDPSOM.py`

-It will output NMI clustering results using APACHE scores as labels.
+It will output NMI clustering results using APACHE scores as labels and save them in `results_eICU.txt`.

+Better prediction performances can be obtain with:

+`python TempDPSOM.py with latent_dim=100`

+It will save the prediction performances on the file `results_eICU_pred.txt`.

 To train the model without prediction, use: